php-templates/php-templates/readme.md

 ## Entities
 ### Components
 You can reuse parts of design by making them components.
-Just put the html code into another file in `src_path` in any folder structure you preffer.
+Just put the html code into another file in your source path in any folder structure you preffer.
 For example, you can have:
 // components/form-group.t.php
 ```
 @php